Silence vs. Success: Women In CRE Still Not Saying #MeToo

 “They would be rated and scored as if they were in some type of beauty contest,” Sicola said.

-She and other women in the business say unconscious bias, or a failure to recognize the presence of women, often surfaces in more pernicious ways, particularly when it comes to networking and relationship building.
+She and other women in the business say unconscious bias, or a failure to recognize the presence of women, often surfaces in more pernicious ways, particularly when it comes to networking and building relationships.
 CREW wrote a white paper addressing unconscious bias in 2016.

 Unconscious bias is usually not as extreme as a strip club trip in 2019, but more commonly takes the form of women not being called on in meetings, disparities in pay or being treated as something less than equal, regardless of job title.